ropensci/roweb3/content/blog/2023-02-03-what-does-it-mean-to-maintain-a-package/index.md

 However you do not only own these technical and productivity aspects.
 In our past community call about [Maintaining an R Package](/commcalls/2020-03-18/), Erin Grand defined maintaining a package as "ownership around package community".
 What a great way to underline the _people_ creating and using a piece of software!
-One of your roles is supporting a thriving community of users of contributors...
+One of your roles is supporting a thriving community of users and contributors...
 Also the topic of a former community call: [Set Up Your Package to Foster a Community](/commcalls/apr2021-pkg-community/).

 ## Package maintenance as responsiveness